Sofiya-Banmala/Excel-Project/README.md

 ## How to Use?
 1. **Browse** the repository to find the desired Excel tool.
 2. **Download** the spreadsheet and open it in **Microsoft Excel** or **Google Sheets**.
-3. **Follow** the instructions in each file to input data and analyze results.

 ## Contribution
 Feel free to **fork**, **suggest improvements**, or share ideas for new Excel-based tools! 🚀